wardle/hermes/README.md

 ```

 And of course, we can crossmap back to SNOMED as well:

 ```shell
 http -j localhost:8080/v1/snomed/crossmap/999002271000000101/G35X
 ```

 If you map a concept into a reference set that doesn't contain that concept, you'll
 automatically get the best parent matches instead.

+##### Map a concept into a reference set

+You will usually crossmap using a SNOMED CT crossmap reference set, such as those for ICD-10 or OPCS.
+However, `Hermes` supports
+crossmapping a concept into any reference set.
+You can use this feature in data analytics in order to reduce the dimensionality of your dataset.

 Here we have multiple sclerosis (`24700007`), and we're mapping into the UK emergency unit
 reference set (`991411000000109`):